azat-co/practicalnode/chapter2/chapter2.md

 ## Configuration of an Express.js App

-Here is how we define configuration statements in a typical Express.js app (the `app.js` file):
+Here is how we define configuration statements in a typical Express.js app (the `app.js` file) with the usage of `app.set()` methods which take the name as a first argument and the value as the second:

 ```js
 app.set('views', path.join(__dirname, 'views'));
 app.set('view engine', 'pug');
 ```

-And in bin/www:
+And then in the `bin/www` file, you will see the statement which saves the value of the port which will be used later during the server bootup.
+The value is coming either from the environment variable or the hard coded value of 3000 as a fallback when the environment variable `PORT` is undefined:

 ```js
 app.set('port', process.env.PORT || 3000);